HestHub/nix-config/blog.md

 };
 ```

-Services handles everything to do with background task, here we can use an additional setup to setup background processes after the install and configuration step.
-Servies allows us to setup VPNs, databases, web servers and anyting handled as background deamons.
+Services handles everything related to background tasks.
+Here, we can use an additional setup to set up background processes after the install and configuration step.
+Services allows us to set up VPNs, databases, web servers, and anything else handled as background deamons.

-So im basing my decision on which to use on three quesitons:
+So, I'm basing my decision on which to use on three questions:

-  1. Just need the sofware available? - `systemPackages`
+  1. Just need the software available? - `systemPackages`
   2. Need som extra configuraiton? - `programs`
   3. Will it run in the background? - `services`

-But of course availablitity will also factor in, there are alot more packages compared to programs in the nix package manager, so sometimes the hand is forced.
+But of course, availability will also factor in; there are a lot more packages compared to programs in the Nix package manager, so sometimes the hand is forced.

-Thats it for installation, lets start using the sytem.
+That's it for installation; lets start using the system.

 ## configuration